 - Restore user data from accidental deletion

-OSS does not provide the recycle bin function.
+OSS does not provide the recycle bin feature.
 To restore deleted data, you must use an offline or third-party backup tool.

 - Restore overwritten data

 Online collaborative documents and documents stored in online storage are frequently modified.
 In online office scenarios, a large number of temporary versions are generated when files are edited.
-Users must find versions of a certain point in time.
+Users need to find versions of a certain point in time.